 - Width and Height determine the size of the Target Region to be used.

-- Video Scope allows you to project one of three scopes on your preview so that you can see how your gamma adjustments are affecting your picture.
+- Video Scope allows you to project one of three scopes on your preview so that you can see how your adjustments from other plugins are affecting the picture.

 - Vector - Classic is a traditional display which shows saturation levels in your picture.